Fabredash/Fabredash/README.md

 - 👋 Hi, I’m @Fabredash
-- 👀 I’m interested in Esports and Cybersecurity
+- 👀 I’m passionate about Esports, Web Development and Cybersecurity
-- 🌱 I’m currently learning Python!
+- 🌱 I’m currently learning Python, HTML, CSS and Javascript and some frameworks to do with Web Development!
-- 💞️ I’m looking to collaborate on any beginner Python projects!

 <!---